Dendekky/dendekky-cms/README.md

 - Admin can sign in

+- Admin can receive notifications when readers comment

 - Admin can create, read, edit and delete drafts

 - Admin can publish drafts as blog posts